athemis89/taqueria/README.md

 ### ORDERING
 ![image](https://github.com/athemis89/taqueria/assets/121729165/60477f0b-9ffe-4289-8090-e20147247113)

 Welcome to YummyNet's ordering system!
 Here's how it works: You can browse the menu and select your desired items.
-Our program will randomly choose an out-of-stock ingredient.
+The program will randomly choose an out-of-stock ingredient.
 If any of your chosen items contain that ingredient, it'll suggest suitable alternatives.
 Once you finish ordering, you'll receive an order number, a recap of your order, total price, and estimated delivery time.
 To confirm your order, simply provide your phone number.
 Remember to keep your order number and phone number handy!

 ### TRACKING AN ORDER
 ![image](https://github.com/athemis89/taqueria/assets/121729165/ada1b9e3-4c3a-4c43-908a-9879650ed72b)